cdmclellan7/in-the-loop/README.md

 ## What is this? <a name="what-is-this?"></a>

+This project was started for the School of Code National Bootcamp's Week 9 Project.
+Our team of 4 had less than 5 days to design, build, deploy, and demo a full-stack app.
+I learned a ton from this experience, especially about working in an agile team.
+Since the end of that project week, I've continued to work on the app to continue to improve my skills.

 ## What did I learn during the project week? <a name="what-did-I-learn?"></a>

+- Tech Stack
+  - React SPA frontend
+  - Node.js/Express REST API
+  - PostgreSQL database
 - Git Branching
   - How to use branching to organize the team's workflow
   - How to address merge conflicts